 The belly button piercing scar tissue is visually unappealing.
 It is therefore best concealed.
 This means that if your hole is still open, you should have jewelry in it to hide the scar tissue.
 While this is a great way out in such cases, what happens to persons whose holes may have closed up as a result of rejection, migration, or during pregnancy?
 The good news if this is your situation is that re-piercing is possible.

 Another common question concerning previously pierced belly button scars is “can you pierce through scar tissue?”
 How suitable your belly button scar tissue is ready for this is best evaluated by a professional piercer.
 With a professional piercer, they will examine the pre-pierced area and check it out especially for keloids.
 Piercing through keloid scars is not recommended as it could have major healing setbacks.
 Depending on their findings, the piercer will determine how fit you are for a re-piercing and how best they should do it.
 This could be piercing through, below or over the scar tissue.

-From various online forums, the experience of piercing through old scars varies from one person to another.
+From various online forums, .
 Since scar tissue is tougher than normal tissue, the process could yield more pain than the initial one.
 In case the hole closed as a result of rejection, the scar tissue has an even higher chance of rejecting it too.
 The best way to ensure that it all goes well is by having the re-piercing done by a professional.